arunprabusiva/multiflow-cli/docs/PUBLISH-SETUP.md

 # 🚀 Publishing Setup Guide

-This guide explains how to set up automated publishing for MultiFlow CLI.
+This guide explains how to set up automated publishing for Multimflow CLI.

 ## 📋 Prerequisites